-Students may apply for Recognition of Prior Learning and /or Credit Transfer provided suitable evidence is submitted.

-Additional requirement: Entertainment Industry Specialisation Course

-1 HSC unit only

-To receive the full qualification CUA30415 Certificate III in Live Production and Services students must be deemed competent in all units from the 4 unit Preliminary and HSC course listed above and the units in the specialisation course outlined below.

-BSBWOR301 Organise personal work priorities and development

-CUAPPR304 Participate in collaborative creative projects

-CUALGT304 Install and operate follow spots

-Students selecting this course should be interested in working on the technical production operations of the Entertainment Industry.
-The course is not about performance and entertaining others.
+Statement of Attainment towards CUA30420 Certificate III in Live Production and Services Electives CPCCWHS1001 industry Prepare to work safely in the construction Based on CUA Creative Arts and Culture Training CUAWHS312 Apply work health and safety practices Package Version 5.1 (CUA 5.1) CUASOU331 Undertake live audio operations Version 5.1 (COA 5.1) CUALGT311 Operate basic lighting Units of Competency CUASTA212 Assist with bump in and bump out of shows Core SITXCCS006 Provide service to customers CUAIND311 Work effectively in the creative arts CUASOU306 Operate sound reinforcement systems industry CUAIND314 Plan a career in the creative arts CUAVSS312 Operate vision systems industry CUASTA311 Assist with production operations for live performances CUASMT311 performances Work effectively backstage during Students may apply for Recognition of Prior Learnir submitted. ng and /or Credit Ti ransfer provided suitable evidence is Additional requirement: Entertainment Industry Spe 1 HSC unit only cialisation Course To receive the full qualification CUA30420 Certificate III competent in all units from the 4 unit Preliminary and HS outlined below.
+Units of Competency BSBPEF301 Organise personal work priorities and development CUAPPR314 Participate in collaborative creative pr CUALGT314 Install and operate follow spots Recommended Entry Requirements Students selecting this course should be interested in working course is not about performance and entertaining others.
 Students will study Audio, Customer Service, Lighting, Safety, Staging, Vision and working in the Entertainment Industry and workplace.
 Students should be able to lift and carry equipment for a successful bump in and bump out, work safely, follow direct instructions form their teacher/supervisor, work with others and communicate clearly.
 There will be out of class homework, research activities and cluster based assessments to complete.
 Students studying this course would benefit further from working on events outside of the school environment and not just within.
 Some events that students work on could be outside of normal school hours.